 In addition to paying tribute to the legacy of Lorenzo Patiño, the banquet also honors La Raza's graduating students.
 The Patiño Award will be presented to one student who exemplifies extraordinary service and dedication, not only to the Latino community, but the legal community at large.

-Held annually to welcome the incoming Raza 1L class and gives all students an opportunity to get to know our professors in an informal setting.
+The Raza Welcome BBQ is held annually to welcome the incoming Raza 1L class and gives new students an opportunity to get to know our professors and members of La Raza in an informal setting and gain a sense of community at King Hall.

 Hosted by LRLSA.
-Every year La Raza celebrates the contributions of Latino community leader Cesar Chavez with a series of noon-hour discussions and guest lectures on the Law School Campus.
+Every year La Raza celebrates the contributions of Latino community leader Cesar Chavez with a series of lunch-time discussions and guest lectures at King Hall.